Chapter 5

 The second most prominent medical reversal occured in the management of coronary artery disease with balooning and stenting.

 Through the 1990s and 2000, coronary artery stenting was done routinely for blocked coronary arteries in patients with stable angina.
-It was routine practice to open the blockages with balloon angioplasty and put stents on the premise that this would improve coronary blood flow and thus reduce the risk of future heart attacks.
+It was routine practice to open the blockages with balloon angioplasty and put stents on the premise that this would improve coronary blood flow and thus reduce the risk of future heart attacks. ( see clinical perspectives in case history illustrated below).

 The COURAGE TRIAL, a large randomized trial published in 2007, was a turning point in our understanding of the role of stenting.
 This trial showed that stented patients performed no better than patients who received optimal medical therapy, significantly challenging our approach to coronary artery disease treatment with invasive stenting.